 Estate Planning Newsletter

-International Standards for the Form of Wills
+The Convention on the Form of International Wills

 The Convention on the Form of an International Will (the “Convention”) was drafted and presented to the international community in 1973.
 The Convention was signed and ratified by a number of countries, including Canada and Belgium, and signed but not immediately ratified by other countries, including the United States, China, Russia, the United Kingdom, and France.

 The Convention was not ratified by the U.S. Senate until 1991.
 The Convention has been presented to the states for acceptance as the Uniform International Wills Act (the UIWA) and has been adopted by approximately one-fourth of the states, including California and Illinois.
 States and countries adopting the Convention agree to recognize the validity of wills executed in other states or countries that have adopted the Convention, provided the will complies with the requirements of the Convention.